User Feedback For SaaS: The Ultimate Guide

 When a user offers feedback on a subject that’s relevant to where they are (or are heading) on the user journey, pay particular attention:

 - New Users – Look for anything preventing/promoting Activation; issues relating to Time To First Value; difficulties with Primary Onboarding, etc.

 - Trusted Long-Term Users – Loyal customers often have much insight into use cases, familiarity with features, and Knowledge Base material.
 Or they may be calling for new features or failing to get continually high levels of value.

 - Power Users – Although power user feedback can lead you astray, power users who understand and advocate for your service can give valuable help in designing your future roadmap.

-For most SaaS businesses, issue types will include:
+For most SaaS businesses, issues you’ll receive feedback about include:

 - Software bugs